luxetobscura/luxetobscura.github.io/about.md

 layout: page
 title: "about"
 ---
-I learn things about computers and sometimes remember to write those things down.
+I learn things about technology and sometimes remember to write those things down.